namneyugn21/Roaming/README.md

 -   Supports **capturing images** via the device camera.
 -   Users **grant permissions** for location, camera, and photo library access via the Expo API.

+#### **Edit User Profile**

+-   Users can update their username, display name, bio, and avatar.
+-   Any changes to the profile will automatically reflect on their posts (if applicable).
+-   When updating the avatar, the system will efficiently manage storage by deleting the old avatar from Cloudinary, ensuring optimal space usage.

 * * * * *

 ### **Backend Features (New Integration)**